 - Independent Spirit (IS): Measures an individual’s need for control and independent decision making vs. a desire to collaborate and participate as a team player.

-- Assertiveness (As): measures a rep’s ability to assert themselves socially where necessary or reluctance to assert themselves with coworkers, customers, prospects, and others, especiall regarding sensitive issues or telling others what to do next.
+- Assertiveness (As): Measures a rep’s ability to assert themselves socially where necessary — or reluctance to assert themselves — with coworkers, customers, prospects, and others.
+This applies particularly to dealing with sensitive issues and/or telling others what to do next.

-- Recognition Drive (RD): measures an individual’s desire for acknowledgment by others (public recognition) vs. a desire to remain alone and accept private and more personal forms of recognition.
+- Recognition Drive (RD): Measures an individual’s need for acknowledgment by others (public recognition) vs. a desire to remain alone and receive private and more personal recognition.

-- Analytical (An): measures how individuals receive, interpret, and apply information in making decisions, whether by detail analysis or by intuition and experience.
+- Analytical (An): Measures how individuals gather, interpret, and apply information in making decisions, whether by detail analysis or by intuition and experience.

-motivation to serve verses remaining distant from others and valuing being “on task” and “on time.”
+motivation to serve.
+The other end of the range indicates a desire to remain somewhat distant from others and focus more on being “on task” and “on time.”

-- Belief in Others (BO): measures an individual’s skepticism and trust of customers, fellow
+- Belief in Others (BO): Measures an individual’s skepticism or trust in customers, fellow

-employees, and ‘management’ while remaining guarded and skeptical (in workplace interactions) vs. remaining open and trusting and expecting the best in others.
+employees, and ‘management’.
+Those scoring low tend to be more guarded and skeptical (in workplace interactions) vs. remaining open and trusting and expecting the best in others.

-- Optimism (Op): measures a rep’s attitude toward setbacks during the process of trying to achieve goals, believing that each setback is a learning opportunity verses believing that problems cannot be recovered from and present permanent obstacles to achievement.
+- Optimism (Op): Measures a person’s attitude toward setbacks during the process of trying to achieve goals.
+Those scoring higher believe that each setback is a learning opportunity.
+Those scoring lower tend to see problems more as obstacles to achievement.